Installation

 You can do this from another computer on the same network:

-ssh pi@smart-panel.local
+ssh pi@smart-panel.localDefault password: raspberry

 This works because you set the hostname as smart-panel during the OS flashing step.
 If you used a different hostname,

-replace it accordingly (e.g. pi@your-name.local
+replace it accordingly (e.g. pi@your-name.local).

-domains don’t work on your system (e.g. Windows without Bonjour), you can find the IP address of your Pi
+If .local domains don’t work on your system (e.g. Windows without Bonjour), you can find the IP address of your Pi

 from your router’s interface and connect like this:

-If you’re using a monitor and keyboard directly connected to the Pi, you can skip this step and run all commands in the terminal.
+ssh pi@192.168.x.xIf you’re using a monitor and keyboard directly connected to the Pi, you can skip this step and run all commands in the terminal.

 Update Your System